Himare Albania – 12 Best Things To Do & Best Himare Beaches

 If you want to go to Greece from Himare, there are two ways you can do that.

 Take a ferry from Saranda to Corfu.
 Serenade is 30 minutes away from the Greek island of Corfu, and ferry tickets start at €20.
 You can either pre-book the ferry online or buy your ticket from one of the tour agencies based in Sarande.

 Take a bus from Himare (or Sarande) to Athens.
 The buses leave once or twice a day and go all the way to Athens.
-The approximate cost depending on the season is €35.
-You can buy your ticket at Ruci Tours situated just off Himare Beach.
+The approximate cost depending on the season, is €35.
+You can buy your ticket at Ruci Tours, situated just off Himare Beach.

 By Car – Albania Car Rental

 Albanian drivers are notorious for speeding, tailgating and, in general, being reckless, so make sure you are super careful.
 Always go for the full insurance and take a short video of the car recording all its existing scratches and dents before you drive away from the car rental place.
-If you don’t want to drive, opt for buses Albania is known for.
+If you don’t want to drive, opt for the buses Albania is known for.